abidibo/GoMonitor/README.md

 GoMonitor logs out `USER` when it reaches the `screenTimeLimitMinutes`

 GoMonitor logs every `logIntervalMinutes` (and uses this interval to aggregate the time spent by the user, so keep it small)

+GoMonitor keeps data and logs for `retainPeriodDays` days

 Replace `USER` with the user you want to monitor.